vincentlg/omerta/README.md

 ## Introduction
 ####  Let's use Facebook, but with end-to-end encryption!

-This is not a troll, people use Twitter and Facebook and it is not ready to change.
+This is not a troll, people use Twitter and Facebook and it is not going to change soon.
 People have their habits and above all, their friends and their network are on it and that create a significant retention of users.

 Finally, in an ideal world we could continue to use our favorite social networks by adding a feature that would give us a real control of our data.

-Starting from this idea, we imagined a solution as smooth as possible for users of these social networks through the use of a browser extension.
+Starting from this idea, we imagined browser extension which resolve that, as smooth as possible, for users of these social networks.

 #### The user experience with Omerta